antoninomariarizzo/change-detection/README.md

 This repository implements two widely used CD methods: the _Cumulative Sum_ (CUSUM) [2] and the _Change-Point Model_ (CPM) [3, 4].
 We chose to implement these methods because both are _non-parametric_, meaning they can monitor data without assuming any specific distribution.
 Specifically, CUSUM enables sequential monitoring for online analysis of data as it arrives.
-On the other hand, CPM enables batch-wise monitoring, where all data is available upfront for offline analysis, resulting in lower _Detection Delays_, i.e., the difference between the true and predicted change points.
+On the other hand, CPM enables batch-wise monitoring, where all data is available upfront for offline analysis, resulting in better performance.

-Please note that a comprehensive assessment balancing the False Positive Rate and Detection Delay is outside the scope of this repository.
+Our CPM version is also compared with the version available in the _R_ library, showing that the difference between the two is negligible.
+Therefore, there is no need to install the R version.

 ### Install